saman-azhar/llm_career_assistant/project_notes.md

 * Examined word frequencies before and after removing custom stopwords.
 * Visualized category distributions and token counts to confirm clean datasets.

+### Semantic Similarity
+* Installed and configured the **SentenceTransformers** library.
+* Selected the `all-MiniLM-L6-v2` model — a lightweight, BERT-based embedding model that balances **accuracy and speed**, making it ideal for local systems without GPU support.
+* Encoded both **job descriptions** and **resumes** into dense vector embeddings for semantic comparison.
+* Computed a **cosine similarity matrix** to measure alignment between each CV and job posting.
+* Structured the similarity results into a **pandas DataFrame** with labeled rows (CV categories) and columns (JD categories).
+* Exported the final **similarity scores** as a CSV file for further analysis and interpretation.

 ### Deliverable

 `03_resume_preprocessing.ipynb` containing:

-* Cleaning and preprocessing pipelines for CV and JD datasets
+* Cleaning and preprocessing pipelines for CV dataset
 * Custom stopword lists
-* Visualizations of cleaned datasets
+* Visualizations of cleaned dataset
-* Exported ready-to-use datasets for semantic matching
+* Exported ready-to-use dataset for semantic matching

+`04_semantic_matching.ipynb` containing:

+* SentenceTransformer setup & embedding generation
+* Cosine similarity computation
+* Export of similarity scores

 ---